-An individual may only be named as a chief investigator or professional research person on a maximum of two applications and/or applications in any one year.
+An individual may only be named as a chief investigator on a maximum of two active grants and/or applications in any one year.
 This maximum will include any grant which was approved for multi-year funding in previous grant rounds and is still current - a multi-year grant will count as one active grant in each year that it is paid.
-This provision includes Project Grants, Novice Investigator Grants, the Simulation/Education Grant and the Academic Enhancement Grant.
+This provision includes Project Grants, Novice Investigator Grants, Professional Practice Research Grants, Environment and Sustainability Research Grant, Patrons Emerging Investigator Grant, Skantha Vallipuram ANZCA Research Scholarship and the Academic Enhancement Grant.
 It does NOT include the Douglas Joseph and Lennard Travers Professorships, which may be considered and awarded in addition to two active grants or applications.
 If, however, an applicant wishes an unsuccessful professorship application to be considered for a project grant and has indicated this by ticking the box on the professorship application form then when this occurs it will count as one of the two allowed active grants or applications for that round.
 Fellows and registered trainees must be financial and in good standing with ANZCA or FPM.